jdossgollin/F21-CEVE101/policies.md

 Rice's [core values](https://www.rice.edu/mission-values) are responsibility, integrity, community, and excellence.
 Our goal is to create a learning community aligned with these core values.

-### COVID-19

-We are experiencing a deadly global pandemic that has challenged us all in different ways.
-Despite challenges, we can and will get through this together!

-1. Respect the health and safety of your classmates and instructors.
-Follow all policies posted at [https://coronavirus.rice.edu/](https://coronavirus.rice.edu/), including around mask wearing and testing.
-Do not come to class if you feel unwell, even if it's not COVID.
-1. Empathize with your classmates.
-1. Include any classmates who aren't able to join us in person.
-Use tools like Zoom, Google Drive, and Slack to organize team projects.
-1. Reach out to your instructors if you need an extension or other accommodations.
-We're here to support you, but you need to tell us what you need.

 ### Attendance

 Class attendance and note-taking is essential in this course.